Last Updated on April 14, 2022 by Grow with Bovees

 Step 2: Aerate The Soil

 Aerate the lawn using a core aerator, plug aerator, lawn aerator shoes or a manual plug aerator.
-This will ensure a sufficient air supply to the soil.
+This will ensure a sufficient air supply to the soil, particularly if your yard is composed of clay soil.
+Clay soil is known to be dense and sticky, this is why proper aeration is of the essence in this type of soil.

 Step 3: Feed Your Lawn